 Staff stated they felt respected, supported and valued.
 They were proud to work in the practice.

-Staff discussed their training needs during annual appraisals.
+Staff discussed their training needs during annual appraisals, one to one meetings and during clinical supervision.
 They also discussed learning needs, general wellbeing and aims for future professional development.